 HIV Among Women

-At the end of 2010, one in four people living with HIV in the United States were women.1 Black/African American* and Hispanic/Latino2 women continue to be disproportionately affected by HIV, compared with women of other races/ethnicities.
+At the end of 2011, 23% of all people living with HIV in the United States were women.1 Black/African American** and Hispanic/Latina2 women continue to be disproportionately affected by HIV, compared with women of other races/ethnicities.

-Not all U.S. women who are diagnosed with HIV are getting the care they need.
-In 19 U.S. jurisdictions with complete reporting, of all women who were diagnosed with HIV by year-end 2009 and alive in 2010, only 53% were staying in care in 2010, and 42% had viral suppression.
+Not all US women who are living with HIV are getting the care they need.
+Of all women living with HIV in 2011, only 45% were engaged in care, and only 32% had achieved viral suppression.

 New HIV Infections3

 - Women made up 20% (9,500) of the estimated 47,500 new HIV infections in the United States in 2010.
 Eighty-four percent of these new infections (8,000) were from heterosexual contact.4

 - When comparing groups by race/ethnicity, gender, and transmission category, the fourth largest number of all new HIV infections in the United States in 2010 (5,300) occurred among African American women with heterosexual contact (see bar graph).
 Of the total number of estimated new HIV infections among women, 64% (6,100) were in African Americans, 18% (1,700) were in whites, and 15% (1,400) were in Hispanic/Latina women.